-Why does it take a major disaster to bring people together and yet some teams work together without a crisis?
+Why does it take a major disaster to bring the nation together and yet some teams demonstrate effective teamwork without a crisis?

 Remember that teams are made up of people and people work together better when they have a clear, common goal.
 Effective teams don’t ignore differences between members.
 Instead they recognize those differences and take advantage of the divergent views available to the team.
 They don’t avoid conflict, but separate personal differences from disagreements on the issues at hand, keeping everything on a professional level.

 As the events of September 11th unfolded we saw the bravery and sometimes ultimate sacrifice of both individuals and teams.
 Teams, some with a history of working together, others formed with people who had never met, worked together, taking advantage of what each individual had to contribute.
 They were effective because they put aside any personal differences they might have had and focused on a specific objective.